symfony/symfony-docs/book/translation.rst

 #.
 If the translation still isn't found, Symfony uses the ``fallback`` configuration
    parameter, which defaults to ``en`` (see `Configuration`_).

-.. versionadded:: 2.6
-    The ability to log missing translations was introduced in Symfony 2.6.

 .. note::

     When Symfony doesn't find a translation in the given locale, it will